- Further Information

 The Fault Tree method was developed in the aerospace and nuclear power industries.
 One of the key documents do with FTA was the Reactor Safety Study, published in the year 1975 (Rasmussen 1975).
 The report, often referred to by it index title, WASH 1400, had its limitations, as became apparent following the Three Mile Island incident.
 Nevertheless, the method was instrumental in introducing risk management techniques such as Probabilistic Risk Analysis, not only to the nuclear power industry, but to industry in general.

 In spite of its ability to generate useful insights into the nature of risk, the fault tree approach does have four limitations that tend to restrict its use in the process and energy industries.

 - It is difficult for those not thoroughly trained in the technique to work out the logic as to how failures may occur, particularly when common cause effects or the failure of safeguards is considered.

-- A second difficulty is that it generally difficult to find trustworthy failure rate data for equipment, instrumentation and human actions.
+- It is generally difficult to find trustworthy failure rate data for equipment, instrumentation and human actions.

-- Finally, the development of a fault tree is often time-consuming and requires the services of costly experts and consultants.
+- The development of a fault tree is often time-consuming and requires the services of costly experts and consultants.

 - 4. The methodology, and the results that it generates, can be hard for non-experts to understand.

 It is, however, possible to use the logical approach of fault tree analysis without needing to spend as much time and money as a formal analysis requires.
 The simplified approach is known as Qualitative Fault Tree Analysis (QFTA).